cristianvogel/spectralsuite/README.md

 # spectralsuite
-Partial code, builds, manual and other development files in SmallTalk and KYM for NeverEngineLabs Spectral Suite for Kyma
+Partial code, builds, manual and other development files in SmallTalk and Capytalk for NeverEngineLabs Spectral Suite for Kyma